 Finally, the TunaUke allows players an unlimited amount of customization with movable wedge saddles and specific nuts.

-Regardless of what you’re looking for with your first (or next) Ukulele, we bet Lanikai will have you covered!
+Regardless of what you’re looking for with your first (or next) Ukulele, No list covering the best ukulele brands would be complete without them, we bet Lanikai will have you covered!

 Martin is known as one of the truly elite guitar manufacturers.
 Many probably don’t know that they also make Ukuleles.
 They do, and they are pretty good at it.
 While they have ONLY been at making Ukes since 1916 (They started making guitars in 1833), these are some amazing instruments.

-We did try to keep this list mostly ukulele first brands, but the offerings for intermediate, advanced, and professional player levels was something we didn’t want to leave out of this buying guide.
+We did try to keep this list mostly ukulele first brands, but the offerings for intermediate, advanced, and professional player levels were something we didn’t want to leave out of this buying guide.

 Just like the guitars, Martin Ukuleles are all handcrafted using the finest of manufacturing standards and quality control checks.
 These are possibly the best Ukuleles made today and the building quality is second to none.

 These are probably not going to be in the price range of many beginners, nor will they be able to appreciate the quality.
-This is a highend ukulele brand for the intermediate and expert players.
+This is a high-end ukulele brand for intermediate and expert players.

 Ukulele Brands to Avoid

-We are not going to name any specific brands in this article, as many of the brands we’d name are simply heresay or what we’d gathered from reviews online.
-You are just as capable of that type research!
+We are not going to name any specific brands in this article, as many of the brands we’d name are simply hearsay or what we’d gathered from reviews online.
+You are just as capable of that type of research!

 That being said, we can’t recommend Kala (or Makala) and Luna Ukulele for beginners enough for those who are very price sensitive.
 Both brands offer ukuleles right around $50 that will far exceed the musical instrument quality that you’ll find at any big box store and shouldn’t cost you much more.